 Ashlin Development Corp. (the "Company" or "Ashlin"), a Florida corporation and its newly-formed subsidiary Merger Sub, entered into a Merger Agreement (the "Merger Agreement") on November 14, 2005 with Gales Industries Incorporated, a privately-held Delaware corporation ("Original Gales").
 On November 30, 2005 (the "Closing Date") Original Gales merged (the "Merger") into Merger Sub.
-Pursuant to the Merger Agreement, the Company issued 10,773,107 shares of its common stock ("Common Stock") (representing 73.6% of Ashlin's outstanding shares) and 900 shares of Series A Convertible Preferred Stock which was initially convertible into 40,909,500 shares of common stock of the Company for all the issued and outstanding shares of Original Gales.
+Pursuant to the Merger Agreement, the Company issued 10,773,107 shares of Common Stock (representing 73.6% of Ashlin's outstanding shares) and 900 shares of Series A Convertible Preferred Stock which was initially convertible into 40,909,500 shares of Common Stock of the Company for all the issued and outstanding shares of Original Gales the "Successor".
 As a result of the transaction, the former stockholders of Original Gales became the controlling stockholders of Ashlin.
 Additionally, since Ashlin had no substantial assets prior to the merger, the transaction was treated for accounting purposes as a reverse acquisition of a public shell.
-Accordingly, for financial statement presentation purposes, Original Gales was the surviving entity.
+Accordingly, for financial statement presentation purposes, Original Gales is the surviving entity.

-On February 15, 2006, Ashlin changed its name to Gales Industries Incorporated ("we" or the "Company") and its state of domicile from Florida to Delaware.
+On February 15, 2006, Ashlin changed its name to Gales Industries Incorporated and its state of domicile from Florida to Delaware.